Seeking Refuge in Yahweh

 (8) (It is) better to seek refuge in Yahweh than to trust in human (resources).
 (9) (It is) better to seek refuge in Yahweh than to trust in princes.
 (10) All the nations surrounded me.
 In the name of Yahweh I will cut them off.
 (11) They surrounded me, they surrounded me on every side.
 In the name of Yahweh I will cut them off.
 (12) They surrounded me like bees.
 They were extinguished like fire among thorns.
 In the name of Yahweh I will cut them off.
 (13) You pushed hard against me so that I was falling, but Yahweh helped me.
 (14) Yahweh (is) my strength and song.
 He has become my salvation.

 Yahweh’s name occurs in every verse.
-Like the opening, this segment also contains three chant-like repetitions.
+Like the opening segment, this paragraph also contains three chant-like repetitions.
 First, we encounter the twice-repeated phrase “(It is) better to seek refuge in Yahweh than to trust” (vss.
 8 & 9).
-Then the psalmist uses “surrounded” four times to describe the threat he faced from his enemies (vss.
+Then the psalmist uses “surrounded” four times to describe the threats he faced from his enemies (vss.
 10-12).
 Finally, “in the name of Yahweh I will cut them off” concludes three of the verses (vss.
 10-12).

 I. Testimony of faith (8 & 9)